-- Does the child have any problems with weight gain or growth either now or in the past? - Are there any concerns about the child's eating habits? - Does the child's doctor have any concerns about the child's growth or weight gain?

-- No current need; no need for action or intervention.
-No evidence of failure to thrive. - 1 Identified need requires monitoring, watchful waiting, or preventive activities.
-The infant/child may have experienced past problems with growth and ability to gain weight and is currently not experiencing problems.
-The infant/child may presently be experiencing slow development in this area. - Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - The infant or child is experiencing problems in their ability to maintain weight or growth.
-The infant or child may be below the 5th percentile for age and sex, may weigh less than 80% of their ideal weight for age, have depressed weight for height, or have a rate of weight gain that causes a decrease in two or more major percentile lines over time (75th to 25th). - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
+- Does the child have any problems with weight gain or growth either now or in the past? - Are there any concerns about the child's eating habits? - Does the child's doctor have any concerns about the child's growth or weight gain? - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - The infant/child may have experienced past problems with growth and ability to gain weight and is currently not experiencing problems.
+The infant/child may presently be experiencing slow development in this area. - Action is required to ensure that the identified need is addressed; need is interfering with functioning. - The infant or child is experiencing problems in their ability to maintain weight or growth.
+The infant or child may be below the 5th percentile for age and sex, may weigh less than 80% of their ideal weight for age, have depressed weight for height, or have a rate of weight gain that causes a decrease in two or more major percentile lines over time (75th to 25th). - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
 The infant/child has one or more of all of the above and is currently at serious medical risk.